craftcms/docs/docs/nitro/2.x/containers.md

 If the value contains whitespace, wrap it in quotes (`"`).
 :::

-To apply these changes, run `nitro apply` and your new environment variables will be appended to the containers environment.
+To apply these changes, delete the container from Docker Desktop and run `nitro apply`.
+Your new environment variables will be appended to the container’s environment as it’s rebuilt.

 ::: tip
 Defining an environment variable in the local file will override the default environment variables an image defines.